mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-workflow.md

 * `make clean` cleans your local environment of temporary files.
 * `make config-reset` resets the `config/config.json` file to the default.
 * `make nuke` wipes your local environment back to a completely fresh start.
-* `make package` creates packages for distributing your builds and puts them in the `~/go/src/github.com/mattermost/mattermost-server/dist` directory.
+* `make package` creates packages for distributing your builds and puts them in the `./dist` directory.
 First you will need to run `make build` and `make build-client`.
-* `make megacheck` runs the tool [megacheck](https://github.com/dominikh/go-tools/tree/master/cmd/megacheck) against the code base to find potential issues in the code.
-Please note the results are guidelines, and not mandatory in all cases.
-If in doubt, ask in the [Developers community channel](https://community.mattermost.com/core/channels/developers).

 ### Running Only Specific Server Unit Tests